android/ndk-samples/orderfile/README.md

    `set(USE_PROFILE "${CMAKE_SOURCE_DIR}/demo.orderfile")` and make sure
    `set(GENERATE_PROFILES ON)` is commented.

-1. If you want to validate the shared library's layout is different, you need to find `liborderfiledemo.so` and run `nm`
+2. If you want to validate the shared library's layout is different, you need to find `liborderfiledemo.so` and run `nm`

 ```
+mv demo.orderfile orderfile/app/src/main/cpp
 nm -n liborderfiledemo.so
 ```